Siege of Fort St. Jean: Siege begins

 On September 17, Montgomery's army disembarked from their makeshift fleet just south of St. Jean, and sent out John Brown with a detachment to block the road going north from the fort to Montreal.
 A small flotilla of armed boats guarded the river against the possibility of Royal Savage attacking the army as it landed.

 Brown and his men made their first interdiction that day, capturing a wagon-train of supplies destined for the fort.
-Preston, seeing that this had happened, sent out a sortie to recover the goods.
+Seeing this, Preston sent a sortie to recover the goods.
 Brown's men, who had had time to hide the supplies in the woods, retreated until the sounds of the conflict reached the main body of the army.
 Montgomery, along with Bedel and his company, rushed to Brown's aid, and succeeded in driving the British back into the fort without recovering the supplies.
-During this encounter, Moses Hazen was first captured and questioned by Brown, and then arrested again by the British, and brought into the fort.
-That night, Hazen and Lorimier, the Indian agent, sneaked out of the fort and went to Montreal, to report the situation to Carleton.
+During this encounter, Moses Hazen was first captured and questioned by Brown, then arrested again by the British and brought into the fort.
+That night, Hazen and Lorimier, the Indian agent, sneaked out of the fort and went to Montreal to report the situation to Carleton.

-Montgomery began entrenching his troops around the fort on September 18, and constructing a mortar battery south of the fort.
-He ordered Brown to establish a position at La Prairie, one of the sites where there was a crossing of the Saint Lawrence River to Montreal.
-Ethan Allen went with a small company of Americans to collect Canadiens that Livingston had been recruiting, and take them to monitor Longueuil, the other major crossing point.
-Livingston had established a base at Point-Olivier, below Fort Chambly, another aging fort at the base of some rapids in the Richelieu River, and was urging his compatriots to join him there.
+Montgomery began entrenching his troops around the fort on September 18, constructing a mortar battery to its south.
+He ordered Brown to establish a position at La Prairie, one of the sites with a crossing of the Saint Lawrence River to Montreal.
+Ethan Allen went with a small company of Americans to collect Canadiens that Livingston had been recruiting, and take them to monitor Longueuil, the other major crossing.
+Livingston had established a base at Point-Olivier, below Fort Chambly, another aging fort at the base of some rapids in the Richelieu River, and urged his compatriots join him there.
 Some Loyalists attempted to dissuade others from joining with Livingston; Livingston's supporters sometimes violently opposed attempts by Loyalists to organize, and Carleton did nothing at the time to assist the Loyalists outside the city.